Justice for Gabe: Family speaks out on sentencing day

-WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU) — A Luzerne County man is scheduled to be sentenced Thursday after police say he killed a 7-year-old boy in a hit and run.
+WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU) — A Luzerne County man was sentenced Thursday after police say he killed a 7-year-old boy in a hit and run.

 7-year-old Gabriel Bierly was killed by a hit-and-run driver in March of 2021 while riding his bike.